"Rebellion is born when rulers forget they are meant to serve." — Confucius

 - DCA→DFC institutional knowledge loss: USAID's Development Credit Authority was arguably the most effective development finance instrument the US government ever ran — 542 partial credit guarantees across 74 countries with a 2.4% default rate and ~29:1 mobilization ratio.
 DCA's model was development-problem-first: identify a market failure, structure a partial guarantee (typically 50% coverage) through local banks in local currency, and train those banks to lend in unfamiliar sectors.
 The BUILD Act (2018) merged DCA into DFC alongside OPIC, but the merger functioned as OPIC absorbing DCA — OPIC was 10x larger, and its risk-averse, client-driven, dollar-denominated culture dominated.
 Brookings documented the result: a comparable $15M DCA guarantee in Colombia cost $250K in subsidy; post-merger, a smaller $8M DFC guarantee in Colombia cost $340K.
 The 'dispersed institutional knowledge' problem in the blended finance post isn't abstract — it's specifically DCA's 20 years of deal-level data on what guarantee structures work in which markets, now diluted into a larger institution that measures success differently.

-- The 'USAID gap' narrative: The gap framing was wrong in five ways: (1) the bilateral replacement model means the US remains present under harder terms — no vacuum, different terms; (2) expanded MDB capacity means the multilateral lane is growing; (3) the $19.2B closeout figure shows the gap is program-type specific — worst for institutionally embedded models with no exit design; (4) Food for Peace reversion adds a category where the instrument survives but the development function disappears inside it; (5) Germany-as-accidental-anchor shows the replacement architecture is circumstantial rather than strategic — held up by budget arithmetic, not mandate.
-The 'who fills the gap' question now has to account for the fragility of the filling itself.
+- The 'USAID gap' narrative: The gap framing was wrong in seven ways: (1) the bilateral replacement model means the US remains present under harder terms — no vacuum, different terms; (2) expanded MDB capacity means the multilateral lane is growing; (3) the $19.2B closeout figure shows the gap is program-type specific — worst for institutionally embedded models with no exit design; (4) Food for Peace reversion adds a category where the instrument survives but the development function disappears inside it; (5) Germany-as-accidental-anchor shows the replacement architecture is circumstantial rather than strategic; (6) the DRC Ebola case adds community trust and field coordination capacity as institutional assets that don't appear in any budget line; (7) the PEPFAR spillover evidence adds a final dimension: the accounting of what's being cut will systematically miss the multi-function health system value that was never in the appropriations calculus — not because it wasn't real, but because it was never designed to be measured.

 - Transactional bilateralism vs. multilateral soft power: USAID's multilateral model built sovereign capacity and accumulated soft power as a byproduct.
 The bilateral replacement model extracts sovereign concessions — data, targets, reportedly mining access — as a condition of entry.
 These aren't equivalent instruments.
 One compounds; the other depletes.